photoprism/photoprism-docs/docs/developer-guide/machine-learning/vision.md

               - "./venv:/app/venv"
         ```

-3. If you plan to use Ollama through this service, uncomment the `OLLAMA...` lines and replace `<ollama-ip>` with the IP of your Ollama machine.
+3. If you plan to use Ollama through this service, set `OLLAMA_ENABLED=true` and replace `<ollama-ip>` with the IP address of your Ollama machine.
 4. Start the service: `docker compose up -d`

 ### Step 2: Configure Your Main PhotoPrism Instance